sariabuqoura/CISSP/README.md

        * procedures for detecting, reporting, and repsones, to security incidents
        * plans and procedures to ensure continnuity of operation.
    * Federal Cybersecurity Laws 2014
+     * centralizing federal cycbersecurity responsibility with department of home land security
+       * defnese realted to cyber security issues remain the responsbibility of the secretary of defense and the director of national inteleigence bears bears responsbility for intelligence-related issues
+       * charge NIST with to work on voluntary standards